DISPLAY 6-22-2025

 SETTING THE SCREEN RESOLUTION

-This section will talk about game screen resolution settings you can change for the game.
+This section will talk about screen resolution settings you can change for the game.

-The higher screen resolutions produce much smoother looking 'out of the window' 3D Flight Screen graphics, giving much better definition of the terrain, objects and aircraft, they will have a denser pixel count, thereby making even distant planes look like planes instead of a jumble of pixels.
+It's still technically a lower resolution game and the game assets are not any where near as good as modern games.
+However the higher screen resolutions produce much smoother looking 'out of the window' 3D Flight Screen graphics, giving much better definition of the terrain, objects and aircraft, they will have a denser pixel count, thereby making even distant planes look like planes instead of a jumble of pixels.
+You can even set the resolution to a "wide viewing area" to see a bit more on the sides at some resolutions.

 Setting W and H: